When it comes to indoor air quality, we're sure you would go above and beyond to keep your family safe and breathing the best air possible.

 "95 percent of chemicals used in synthetic fragrances are derived from petroleum (yep, crude oil) and include benzene derivatives (carcinogenic), aldehydes, toluene, and many other known toxic chemicals". [source]

 Probably not so good for the air you breathe.

 1. Choose "unscented" and "fragrance-free" products for laundry and cleaning purposes.
-Traditional household cleaning products are one of the leading contributors to indoor air quality problems.
+Traditional household cleaning products are among the leading contributors to indoor air quality problems.

-3. Use baking soda to eliminate odors in the house (works well in the refrigerator).
+3. Use baking soda to eliminate odors in the house (it works well in the refrigerator).

-4. Try to use less aerosol spray products.
+4. Try to use fewer aerosol spray products.

 Be Aware of the Furniture You Purchase

-Make sure new cabinets, furniture, and building materials such as plywood, particle board, and oriented strand board (OSB) used in your home are not made with adhesives that contain formaldehyde.
+Ensure new cabinets, furniture, and building materials such as plywood, particleboard, and oriented strand board (OSB) used in your home are not made with adhesives containing formaldehyde.
 [Today'sHomeowner.com...]

 "Formaldehyde is a toxic gas that is given off by a surprising number of items in our homes.
 As a constituent of many manufactured items, formaldehyde can be found in:

-One of the primary uses of formaldehyde is in adhesives, so if your furniture is made out of “wood” that is something other than solid natural wood, it is likely to be emitting formaldehyde.
-Items like plywood, medium-density fiberboard (MDF), chipboard, and particle board all rely on glue to hold them together, and each of these can be high in formaldehyde."
+One of the primary uses of formaldehyde is adhesives.
+If your furniture is made out of “wood,” something other than solid natural wood, it is likely to emit formaldehyde.
+Items like plywood, medium-density fiberboard (MDF), chipboard, and particleboard all rely on glue to hold them together, and each of these can be high in formaldehyde."